hanakin/sugar3/README.md

 Sugar3 is a powerful front-end framework based on the [SMACSS](http://smacss.com/) & [Atomic Design](http://bradfrostweb.com/blog/post/atomic-web-design/) principles

-It is a Less based, Object Oriented framework that allows for easy abstraction of the different aspects that make up the any css project.
-Its strucured in a way that every small aspect of any project regaurdless of scope, can easily be found based on what it is and how it used.
+It is a Less based, Object Oriented framework that allows for easy abstraction of the different aspects that make up any css project.
+Its strucured in a way that every small aspect of a project regaurdless of scope, can easily be found based on what it is and how it used.

 ## The Approach